sc-zhang/AlleleFinder/README.md

 ## How to cite
-> AlleleFinder, which serves as an independent module of AlleleExpress, has now been published in Nature.
+> AlleleFinder, which serves as an independent module of the workflow described in [Allele-Express](https://github.com/xiaochen-eden/Allele-Express), which has been published in Nature.
+> If you use this repository in academic work, please consider citing:
 > Wang, J., Li, X., Wang, Y. et al. Genetic architecture of sugarcane traits in a polyploid genomics framework.
 Nature (2026). https://doi.org/10.1038/s41586-026-10576-7

 ## Overview